 Yes I pay them money, but it’s an investment in my family, my church and my life.
 I’m different and better for it.

-I’d love to hear what you’re learning on this!
+In the meantime, I’d love to hear what you’re learning on this!